 Any experience is valuable, but where possible try to gain relevant work placements.
-Working as a sales assistant in a high street store provides invaluable experience of the retail industry.
+For example, working as a sales assistant in a high street store provides invaluable, general experience of the retail industry.
 You'll experience customer and company expectations and pick up transferrable skills such as customer service, communication, teamwork and trend spotting.

 If you're struggling to find placements or part-time work in this capacity consider volunteering in a high street charity shop.
 You'll gain knowledge and experience while doing good.

 Internships in IT departments or experience of coding will be useful for aspiring web developers/designers; while a stint as an editorial assistant within a content team or time spent writing for your student newspaper will prove beneficial for writers and editors.